Anisote/alasource.info/README.md

     - Add explanation videos for all displayed (mobile & compact)
     - Sparkle help button some seconds when the website is displayed
     - Sort stars in the other way
-    - Display the compact mode information message at the bottom of the website
+    - ~~Display the compact mode information message at the bottom of the website~~ - 04/12/2021
 - FAQ Panel
 - Contact Panel
   - Contact page doesn't work anymore